Need mobility assistance?

-There are accessible drop-off locations on the Departures level inner curbs of both Terminals where an attendant can meet you and offer assistance into the Terminal:
+There are accessible drop-off locations on the Departures level inner curbs of both Terminals where a pre-arranged attendant can meet you and offer assistance into the Terminal.
+These zones have large accessibility symbols, cut curbs, tactile walking strips, seating, a phone with large print and Braille signage, and a QR code to request assistance:

 - Terminal 1: Posts 9, 21, 37